 Tabs | See tabs for We Will Rock You |

 At the end of one of their gigs, members of the famous British rock band were stunned when the crowd started chanting a classic football anthem in unison.
-With an aim to recreate the same mercurial vibe in each of their live concerts, the band composed two of the most iconic anthems of all time-“We are the Champions” and “We Will Rock You.”
+With an aim to recreate the same mercurial vibe in each of their live concerts, the band composed two of the most iconic anthems of all time; “We Are the Champions” and “We Will Rock You.”

 The latter is hands down the most engaging song by a rock band that relies more on body percussion than instruments to power its phenomenally catchy tune.